 Rail travel is an artistic notion in my head.
 Amongst the rhythmic scurrying of hurrying feet, sleepy queuing at coffee shops, and bobbing heads projected at departure boards at a well-practiced 45 degrees, I find mirrored images of myself.
-I am playing some unknown, albeit minor, role in the stories of those around me, and they, mine.
+I am playing some unknown, albeit minor, role in the stories of the passengers around me, and they, mine.

 Euston is a central railway station in London, and a personal favourite.
 It is always so busy at any given time of the day that if you stick your tongue out at the people-weary air flurrying in the wake of rushing passengers, you can taste the surrounding chaos.
 And Burger King onion rings.

 Just before midnight on a Monday evening, it’s a markedly different story.
 Euston looks docile and nondescript.
 Some passengers are huddled together at the centre of the station, waiting for platform announcements.
-Boots and Accessorize have been shut for hours and there is something eerie about the muted brouhaha – like the low snoring of a fierce lion that has decided to settle down for a semi-comatose nap.
+Boots and Accessorize have been shut for hours and there is something eerie about the muted noise – like the low snoring of a fierce lion that has decided to settle down for a semi-comatose nap.

 What was I doing so late here, anyway?
 I scanned the departure boards quickly.
 There!
 The Caledonian Sleeper was calling out from Platform 1.